Before HIV exposure - Use PrEP

 Health care providers usually prescribe one pill, once a day, every day – with or without food.
 However, it is also important to note that one should still practise safe sex while on the pill.

 Truvada is the name of the drug most commonly used for PrEP.
 Some people use ‘PrEP’ and ‘Truvada’ interchangeably but it is important to note that Truvada is not the only drug for PrEP.
 Another such drug is Tenvir EM, which is a composition of two antiretroviral drugs called Tenofovir and Emtricitabine.

 Post-exposure prophylaxis or PEP is also for people who are HIV-negative, but it is different from those who’re prescribed PrEP in a way that they may have already been exposed to the HIV virus.

-This exposure may happen through various situations like – healthcare workers accidentally getting stuck with needles used on HIV-positive persons, survivors of sexual assault getting infected by an HIV-positive assaulter, sex-workers infected during occupational sex, person who’s had unprotected sex or their condom was accidentally torn and leaked, or if a person has shared needles during recreational drug use.
+This exposure may happen through various situations like – healthcare workers accidentally getting stuck with needles used on HIV-positive persons, survivors of sexual assault getting infected by an HIV-positive assaulter, sex workers infected during occupational sex, the person who’s had unprotected sex or their condom was accidentally torn and leaked, or if a person has shared needles during recreational drug use.

 PEP prevents the HIV virus from developing into an HIV infection inside the person’s body, despite coming in contact with the virus.

 When to take PEP?

 PEP, which comes into the picture after a possible HIV exposure has happened, must be started within 72 hours (three days) of such exposure, sooner if possible.
 The longer the delay in taking PEP medicine after possible exposure, the lower the effectiveness of this medication.